Anderson-Lai/ib-notes/hlphysics/physics.md

 **radioactive decay is spontaneous and random, and may undergo multiple types of decay to become stable**

-**law of radioactive decay** - the number of nuclei tha twill decay per second is **proportional to the number of nuclei in the sample that have not yet decayed**
+**law of radioactive decay** - the number of nuclei that will decay per second is **proportional to the number of nuclei in the sample that have not yet decayed**
 ΔN / Δt ∝ N

 **half-life** - the time it takes for the number of radioative nuclei to be reduced by a factor of 2